On the effect of normalization layers on Differentially Private training of deep Neural networks: Noise and normalization

 We can make $f(\bm\theta^*, .)$ invariant with respect to scaling of the weight matrix by augmenting it with batch/layer normalization operators after each learnable layer, $f^{\text{BN/LN}}(\bm\theta^*, .)$.
 The re-scaling invariance implies that if the weight uncertainty in the original network is of order $\mathcal{O}(\delta)$ then in the augmented network it can be of order $\mathcal{O}(\lambda\delta)$ without affecting the overall performance.
 This suggests that neural networks with batch/layer normalization layers should be robust against the noise in their weights.
 In the rest of this section, we empirically confirm this hypothesis by injecting noise into the weights of augmented networks during the training and testing procedure.

-To test our hypothesis, we train standard fully-connected as well as convolutional neural networks with noisy weights on MNIST \cite{lecun1998gradient} and CIFAR-10 \cite{Krizhevsky09learningmultiple}.
-These datasets are considered benchmark datasets in recent work for the examination of deep learning models with differential privacy \cite{abadi2016deep}.
+To test our hypothesis empirically, we train standard fully-connected as well as convolutional neural networks with noise injected into their weights on MNIST \cite{lecun1998gradient} and CIFAR-10 \cite{Krizhevsky09learningmultiple}.
+More specifically, we sample the weights from a Gaussian distribution $\mathcal{N}(\mu, \sigma^2)$ with learnable mean parameters $\mu$ and constant variance $\sigma^2$.
+Backpropagation is performed by making use of the standard reparametrization trick \cite{schulman2015gradient}.

 In particular, we investigate thoroughly LeNet-300-100 and LeNet-5 \cite{Lecun98gradient-basedlearning} and variants of ResNet \cite{he2016deep} and VGG \cite{simonyan2014deep} models.
-The structure of the models is outlined in Table 1 of the supplementary material.
-For each architecture, we construct a normalized augmented version by adding batch or layer normalization after each trainable layer.
+The structure of the models is outlined in Table~\ref{table_archs}.
+For each model, we construct a normalized augmented version by adding batch or layer normalization after each trainable layer.
 All models are implemented in PyTorch \cite{NEURIPS2019_9015} and trained with the Adam optimizer \cite{Kingma2014AdamAM}.

 Table~\ref{table_mnist_noisy} shows the accuracy of the augmented models on the MNIST test dataset, averaged over ten runs against unnormalized baselines.
 The BN/LN prefixes in this table denote models that are obtained by adding batch normalization or layer normalization layers to the original architectures, respectively.
 It is evident from this experiment that all augmented models are tolerant to noise while the baselines are not.
 Indeed, their accuracy does not change at all for a large range of noise levels within the statistical error as promised by the scale invariance property of the networks.
 On the other hand, the baseline models are very sensitive to small weight perturbations.
 Notably, disturbing the weights of the baseline models by a small noise of order $\sigma=0.3$ results in non-converging training.